ronancummins/sequence-labeler/README.md

 * lasagne (tested with 0.1)

 Data format
 -------------------------

-The training and test data is expected in standard CoNLL-type tab-separated format.
-One word per line, separate column for token and label, empty line between sentences.
+The training and test data is slighly modified such that a score is assigned to an id of the sequence.

-For error detection, this would be something like:
+For multitask automatic essay scoring and error detection, this would be something like:

+    ID-1    7
     I       c
     saws    i
     the     c
     show    c

-The first column is assumed to be the token and the last column is the label.
-There can be other columns in the middle, which are currently not used.
-For example:

-    EU      NNP     I-NP    S-ORG
-    rejects VBZ     I-VP    O
-    German  JJ      I-NP    S-MISC
-    call    NN      I-NP    O
+    ID-2    10
+    I       c
+    went    c
-    to      TO      I-VP    O
+    to      c
-    boycott VB      I-VP    O
-    British JJ      I-NP    S-MISC
-    lamb    NN      I-NP    O
+    see     c
+    a       c
+    movie   c
-    .       .
-O       O
+    .       c
+    It      c
+    was     c

 Configuration
 -------------------------